INeedAwesome/TicTacToe/README.md

 I've made an app template with premake because I wanted it to help me set up future projects easier.

+## Building
+Navigate to /scripts/ and run setup.bat if you're on windows

 ***
 > Follow these steps for both operating systems and then go for OS specific instructions